Do Human Evaluators Influence Search Rankings?

 - A contest, in which teams of users submit scoring functions and evaluate each other’s scoring functions, can be run.

 Would Google open up evaluation of search results to the public at large, with the possibility of incentives as a draw?

-The patent does tell us about a number of different signals that might be considered and compared in a side-by-side comparison of search results for specific queries.
+The human evaluators patent does tell us about a number of different signals that might be considered and compared in a side-by-side comparison of search results for specific queries.